raml-org/webapi-parser/js/module/README.md

-# Generating TypeDoc docs
+## Notes

-Note: For this to work, [this PR](https://github.com/aml-org/amf/pull/411) needs to merged first because `amf-client-js` typings are incorrect.
+1. For this to work, [this PR](https://github.com/aml-org/amf/pull/411) needs to merged first because `amf-client-js` typings are incorrect.

+2. Because if [this issue](https://github.com/TypeStrong/typedoc/issues/319) it's currently only possible to include or exclude ALL lib dependencies from typedoc generation.
+When generating docs with dependencies, it's possible to navigate to `amf-client-js` model API docs from `webapi-parser` API docs.

+## Generating TypeDoc docs

 1. Install dependencies: